 A short video about the spatial planning tool WISE, the Waikato Integrated Scenario Explorer, has been released.

 Development of WISE consisted of a four stage process:

-Following the release of several prototypes, and version 1.1 - 1.3, a new version of WISE has been released in May 2016.
-The new WISE version 1.4.0 features a number of improvements on the previous version to enhance its performance and capability.
-This version now has a starting date of 2013, and works at a finer resolution (100x100m grid).
-The key factors that drives the land use change model have also been updated (Council zoning, suitability layers, transport network layers, population projections based on 2013 census, and updated inputs to the economic growth model).
+Following the release of several prototypes, and version 1.1 - 1.5, a new 1.6 version of WISE has been released in 2022.
+The WISE version 1.6.0 features a number of improvements on the previous version to enhance its performance and capability.
+The 1.6 version now has a starting date of 2018.
+The key factors that drives the land use change model have also been updated (Council zoning, suitability layers, transport network layers, population projections based on 2018 census, and updated inputs to the economic growth model).

 WISE will be updated again following the 2023 Census, including up-to-date supporting population, economic, and zoning data.